JakubBuk/RecordingGuitar/index.md

 **DAW workstation** - or digital audio workstation.
 It’s an electronic device or software used for recording, editing and producing audio files.
 DAWs come in a wide variety of configurations from a single software program on a laptop, to an integrated stand-alone unit.
 Regardless of configuration, modern DAWs have a central interface that allows the user to alter and mix multiple recordings and tracks into a final produced piece.

 **Effect modeling** - the process of emulating a guitar effect pedal and applying it to the signal in order to recreate the sound of a specific guitar effect model.
 Done by digital sound processing and used in guitar software.
 It allows to create an effects chain, connecting multiple emulated effect devices in various configurations.

+**Embedding the VST plug-in in DAW** - it essentially means connecting the track you record in DAW with a certain VST plug-in you want to use.

 **Guitar effect pedals** - also known as stompboxes are foot-operated boxes that provide sound effects and tone shaping for electric guitars